nit3owl/python-scripts/README.md

 ### cc_script

 This script takes two RAW files as input and finds entries in file1 do not have duplicate primary key entries in file2

+### busy

+This script lets you show everyone how busy you really are, despite whatever they may think.
+It will print a variety of "random", "interesting" messages which indicate all the interesting work you're getting done; try running it on your most visible monitor.

+The script allows some customization as to the level of busyness you feel you need to show the world.